Variational cohomology and topological solitons in Yang-Mills-Chern-Simons theories: Variational Cohomology

 From the Euler--Lagrange equations $\eta_{\lambda} \circ j^{2r-1} \sigma = 0$ we see, however, that if $\sigma$ is a solution also $j^{2r-1}\sigma^*(\Xi \rfloor \eta_{\lambda}) = 0$.
 Therefore, if $[\Xi \rfloor \eta_{\lambda}] \neq 0$ there can be no solutions. \ePf

-There is also a more general version dropping the requirement of $\pi^{*}: H^{n}_{dR}(\bX) \mapsto H^{n}_{dR}(\bY)$ to be an isomorphism, then $(j^{2r-1}\sigma)^* (\Xi \rfloor\eta_\lambda) \in H^{n}_{dR}(\bX)$ depends on the homotopy class of the section and is an obstruction only within this class (\cite{PaWi16}).
+There is a more general version of this theorem, see (\cite{PaWi16}).
 The cohmology class $[\Xi\rfloor \eta_{\lambda}]$ arises naturally in the context of the {\bf Noether-Bessel-Hagen theorem}, a kind of combination of the two Noether theorems (\cite{Noe18}) in variational cohomology.
-It is there an obstruction to existence of global conserved quantities (see e.g. \cite{FePaWi10}, \cite{PaWi16}, also \cite{PaRoWiMu16}).
+It is an obstruction to existence of global conserved quantities (see e.g. \cite{FePaWi10}, \cite{PaWi16}, also \cite{PaRoWiMu16}).